What's changed from System Center 2012 Configuration Manager

 The Create Configuration Item wizard now makes it easier to choose the configuration item type you want to create.
 Additionally, new and updated configuration items are available for:

 Windows 10 or later devices managed with the Configuration Manager client

 mac OS X devices managed with the Configuration Manager client

 Windows desktop and server computers managed with the Configuration Manager client

-Windows 8.1 and Windows 10 devices managed without the Configuration Manager client
+Windows 8.1 and Windows 10 or later devices managed without the Configuration Manager client

 For more information, see How to create configuration items.